• Pricing

 inView / wasView

-Section is more than 25% visible / was more than 25% visible
+Section is more than 25% visible / was 25% visible

 inFocus / wasFocus